KDAB/GammaRay/ReadMe.txt

 Introduction
 ============

-GammaRay is a tool to poke around in a Qt-application and also to manipulate the application to some extent.
-GammaRay uses various DLL injection techniques to hook into an application at runtime and provide access to a lot of interesting information.
+GammaRay is a free software introspection tool for Qt applications developed by KDAB.
+Leveraging the QObject introspection mechanism it allows you to observe and manipulate your application at runtime.
+This works both locally on your workstation and remotely on an embedded target.

+Augmenting your instruction-level debugger, GammaRay allows you to work on a much higher level, with the same concepts as the frameworks you use.
+This is especially useful for the more complex Qt frameworks such as model/view, state machines or scene graphs.

 GammaRay can: